Simple Tutorial on How to Transfer Photos to Canvas

 It’s pretty easy and only requires a few simple steps and some materials.

 If you want to transfer a single photo, you can skip this step, keeping in mind to mirror the image before printing, especially an image with text.
-For those who want to play a bit more and create funky canvas collage, follow the instructions below.
+For those who want to play a bit more and create a funky canvas collage, follow the instructions below.

 The first step is to create a photo collage.
 There are several ways of approaching this.
 You can create a collage online using a tool like befunky.com.
-Or you can use the MS Paint in Windows/Paintbrush for Mac and paste the images, which will give you more freedom in arranging the pictures(make them smaller or tilt them, etc.).
+Or you can use MS Paint in Windows/Paintbrush for Mac and paste the images, which will give you more freedom in arranging the pictures(make them smaller or tilt them, etc.).

 Another option is to print your images mirrored(especially when you’ve got words to transfer) and arrange them directly on the canvas.
 Any of these solutions are good.

 If your canvas is bigger than the A4 format(regular printing paper size), you can print it somewhere like a printing shop, or you can use your home printer.

 How do you do that?